 5

-when we issue, no matter whether your view is based on a single based table or multiple based tables, when you update the view, it’s going to update the underlying base tables.
+Whether your view is based on a single base table or multiple base tables, when you update the view, it will update the underlying base tables.
+This is because the view itself doesn't store any data.
+By default, this behavior is in place, although it can be altered using materialized views.

 6

-So, if your view is based on multiple tables, and you want to update the view, then it may not update the underlying base tables incorrectly.
+So, if your view is based on multiple tables and you intend to update the view, it may not update the underlying base tables correctly.

-To correctly update a view based on multiple tables, we can use INSTEAD OF triggers are used.
+To ensure proper updating of views based on multiple tables, you can use INSTEAD OF triggers.

 Table Create Sql Script